Keeper-Security/secrets-manager/sdk/python/core/README.md

 ## 16.3.5

-* Allow enforceGeneration, privacyScreen, and complexity in record fields when creating a record.
+* Allow `enforceGeneration`, `privacyScreen`, and `complexity` in record fields when creating a record.
+* Record creation validation.
+Making sure that only legitimate record field types, notes section, and title of the record can be saved

 ## 16.3.4